prerit96/krakend-documentation/backends/overview.md

 - `sd`: When you use a [Service Discovery](/docs/service-discovery/overview/) system to resolve your backend services (e.g., when deploying in k8s)
 - `method`: One of `GET`, `POST`, `PUT`, `DELETE`, `PATCH` (in **uppercase**!).
 The method does not need to match the endpoint's method.
 - `url_pattern` The path inside the service (no protocol, no host, no method).
 E.g: `/users`
 - `host` an array with all the available hosts to load balance requests using the format `protocol://host:port`.
 E.g.: ' https://my.users-ms.com`.
+Round Robin is the approach used for load balancing.
 - `extra_config` when there is additional configuration related to a specific component or middleware that you want to enable

 Other configuration options such as the ones for [data manipulation](/docs/backends/data-manipulation/) are available.
 You will find them in each specific feature section.